kennyHH/Challs/Readme.md

 # Enusec Challenges

-A collection of cybersecurity challenges for learning and practice.
+A collection of cybersecurity challenges for Freshers 2025.

 ## Challenge List